Pre-sessional English Course

 An Oxford Brookes Pre-sessional English course will help you to meet the English language requirements of your chosen UK degree.
 Even if your English qualifications are high enough, you may choose to take this course to boost your confidence in English before starting your course.

-You can either take the Pre-sessional English course on campus, or online through the distance learning version.
-You will need a SELT English test to apply for your student visa if you are studying on campus.
+The Pre-sessional English course is available on campus and you will need a SELT English test to apply for your student visa.

 How to apply